MorrellLAB/Cowpea_Pangenome/VEP_Analysis/README.md

 # Variant Effect Predictor

-Variant Effect Predictor (VEP) analysis was performed to determine the effects of SNPs and indels in both core and noncore genes
+Variant Effect Predictor (VEP) analysis was performed to determine the effects of SNPs and indels in both core and noncore exons

 # Dependecies